acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/xul-migration.md

 ## Using the "low-level" APIs ##

-If you can't find a suitable third party module you can support, you can use low-level APIs to:
+If you can't find a suitable third party module, you can use low-level APIs to:

 * load and access any XPCOM component
 * modify the browser chrome using dynamic manipulation of the XUL